Part 2

 The dirt between the circular patches was hard packed and good for walking.

-Suddenly realizing, Eku said, “I think it is water, showing the sky.”
+Realizing why it was so bright, Eku said, “I think it is water, showing the sky.”

 Word spread down the column that something large and mysterious lay ahead.